nus-cs2103-AY2021S2/ip/docs/README.md

 # User Guide

 ## Features
-1. Add task to task list.
+1. Add tasks to task list.
 1. View all tasks in task list.
 1. Mark completed tasks in task list.
 1. Delete tasks from task list.
-1. Exit the application
+1. Exit the application.

 ## Adding task into task list
 To add todo, deadline or event tasks into task list.